F. W. Cox

-Life & career
+Life and career

 Cox was born in London, "within the sound of Bow Bells", a son of a hat-maker with an established business in the city.
 He was educated at St Saviour's School, a classmate of Sydney Waterlow.
 Cox served an apprenticeship, but left the trade to train as a schoolteacher at the Normal College, Borough Road, run by the British and Foreign Bible Society.

 The principal, Henry Dunn (1800–1878), author of Principles of Teaching, or The Normal School Handbook 1837, offered him a position with the projected branch of the school in Cairo, but the scheme changed with the Egyptian boys being brought to London instead, and Cox was put in charge of a school in Gloucester.

 While there, he served as lay preacher at the village of Longney.
 His next post was to a school in Croydon, then was trained as a missionary at the Congregational Home Mission College, near Bedford.
 He was then sent to serve as pastor at the Congregational Church at Market Weighton in the East Riding of Yorkshire, and after four years received the call to Adelaide, which he accepted, perhaps influenced by his sister Martha Cox (1826 – 25 June 1919), who married Charles Cleeve Collison (1820 – 7 November 1884) and was mother of Charles Nicholas Collison and emigrated to South Australia in 1849 or 1850.